bskinn/github-repo-label-setup/README.md

 ### Motivation

-I've since rolled out a similar approach to the above to a handful of my repos, and it's worked quite well for me.
+I've rolled out a similar approach to the above to a handful of my repos, and it's worked quite well for me.
 I have a much easier time choosing which labels to apply to most tickets, since the categories are a natural multi-dimensional 'coordinate system' in which to locate things.